-Maple syrup is available in varying grades from Ontario maple syrup producers.
+Maple syrup is available in varying grades from Ontario producers.
 Each grade has a unique flavour and colour profile.
-Consumers choose syrup grades depending on their personal preference or what the intended use is for the syrup.
-In some cases a darker grade will add more flavour for baking or recipes, while a lighter grade may be preferred for confections or pancakes.
+Consumers choose depending on their personal preference or the intended use for the syrup.
+A darker grade will add more flavour for baking or recipes, while a lighter grade may be preferred for confections or pancakes.

 GOLDEN Delicate Taste

 VERY DARK Strong Taste